SucismitaChutia/SucismitaChutia.github.io/_portfolio/Superbowl_shows.md

 ---
 title: "Half-time shows during the Super Bowl"
-excerpt: "Using R analysis of the Super Bowl"
+excerpt: "Using R analysis on data from the Super Bowl"
 collection: portfolio
 ---